wwoods/wwoods.github.io/_posts/2016-06-09-easy-sphinx-documentation-without-the-boilerplate.md

 ![Demonstration of docs](/assets/img/2016/2016-06-09-sphinx-ex.png)

 If something like a [GitHub Page](https://pages.github.com) is desired for your module, an extra Sphinx makefile target can be added.
 That process is detailed on [Nikhil's blog post](http://blog.nikhilism.com/2012/08/automatic-github-pages-generation-from.html).

+*Update 2016-07-28: Added `:local:` to the `.. contents::` directive in the module template.
+Looks nicer.*

 *Update 2016-07-14: Including [Napoleon with Google-style docstrings](http://sphinxcontrib-napoleon.readthedocs.io/en/latest/example_google.html) in default recommended configuration.*